 At a time when all of us are in need of uplifting news, it’s been gratifying to see so many examples of empathy in our industry.

 To provide resources in communities where supplies are languishing in the storage rooms of empty hotels, owners and operators are stepping up to donate toilet paper, shower caps and other products that can be used as personal protective equipment (PPE).
 In a Virginia suburb of Washington D.C., we’re inspired by the story of 7-year-old Zohaib Begg’s effort to coordinate with local hotels—resulting in the donation of over 6,000 pieces of PPE to local front-line healthcare workers.

 Hotels have also found a way to be of service to healthcare workers who need to ensure the safety of their own families.
 Hilton and American Express have partnered for an initiative to donate up to 1 million hotel room nights to hospital staff and emergency responders who have been resorting to measures like sleeping in their cars in order to avoid coming in contact with family members and potentially infecting them.
-Here in Chicago, two hotels that were co-developed and are co-owned by The Gettys Group—Hotel Felix and Hotel Cass—have partnered with the City of Chicago in a similar effort, offering housing to those who have been diagnosed with COVID-19, but are asymptomatic and do not need to utilize strained hospital resources.
+Here in Chicago, two hotels that were co-developed and are co-owned by The Gettys Group Companies—Hotel Felix and Hotel Cass—have partnered with the City of Chicago in a similar effort, offering housing to those who have been diagnosed with COVID-19, but are asymptomatic and do not need to utilize strained hospital resources.